 Aperiodic tiling, on the other hand, does not repeat.
 There are many patterns of aperiodic tiles, but the idea remains the same.
 As you move in any direction, you won’t get repeated patterns.

 What Is Penrose Tiling?

-Part of what makes Penrose tilings so beautiful is that they can have rotational symmetry and reflection symmetry, even though they don’t have translational symmetry.
-With a Penrose tile pattern, you can rotate it around a central point and it’ll still look the same, even though you can’t slide it sideways and get the same result.
+Part of what makes Penrose tiling so beautiful is that it can have rotational symmetry and reflection symmetry, even though it doesn’t have translational symmetry.
+With a Penrose tile pattern, you can rotate it around a central point and it’ll still look the same.
+However, if you slide it sideways, it won’t.

-The mathematics behind creating a Penrose tile pattern is fairly complex, and it typically takes someone with a lot of time on their hands and good mathematical knowledge to create a new pattern.
+The mathematics behind creating a Penrose tile pattern are fairly complex, and it typically takes someone with a lot of time on their hands and good mathematical knowledge to create this type pattern.
 But the end results are amazing works of art!

 Picking Your Pattern

 Thankfully, you don’t have to be a mathematical genius to find a Penrose tile pattern that suits you.
 There are several premade patterns you can copy to use in your home renovations.

 However, you can also use an online app to help you create a new pattern.
 You can customize your choices and play around to see what kinds of styles, colors, and tile mosaics work for you.